mkokabi/cra-template-fluentui-dashboard/README.md

 yarn create react-app my-app --template fluentui-dashboard
 ```

-For the top left menu select the User and then about to stop the progressbar.
+For the top left menu find options to show message bar success and errors and toggle progressbar.

 For more information, please refer to: